COSBlab/bAIes-IDP/README.md

 ## Software requirements

-You will need several tools and a python environment:
+To run bAIes-IDP, you will need several tools and a python environment:

 ### A conda environment containing the intermol library

-You can install this environment with conda by using the provided yml file and running the following in a terminal:
+You can easily install this environment with conda by using the provided yml file and running the following in a terminal:

 `conda env create -f baies.yml`